 The pursuit of integrating ICT in learning must however be cognizant of and address the legitimate public concerns associated with internet safety and cyber bullying.
 In addition, teachers must receive the training and support they require.
-The full potential of ICT in learning will only be realized when pre-service and inservice teacher standards and professional development activities are aligned to support teachers attaining the skills they need to best serve their students.
+The full potential of ICT in learning will only be realized when preservice and in-service teacher standards and professional development activities are aligned to support teachers attaining the skills they need to best serve their students.